BrownEpiHSR/Khan_FBG-CGM-Measues-Agreement/README.md

 Khan et al-Agreement Between Fingerstick Blood Glucose and Continuous Glucose Monitor Measures Among Long-Term Care Facility Residents.

 # Description
-This repository contains data documentation and code for the analysis in the manuscript titled Agreement Between Fingerstick Blood Glucose and Continuous Glucose Monitor Measures Among Long-Term Care Facility Residents..
+This repository contains data documentation and code for the analysis in the manuscript titled Agreement Between Fingerstick Blood Glucose and Continuous Glucose Monitor Measures Among Long-Term Care Facility Residents.
 ## Repository Contents
 - `data_documentation/` - Contains files describing the data sources, and key variables
 - `code/` - The programs used for data management and analysis.